toolness/p5.js-widget/README.md

 auto-completion and a bunch of other useful features that make it feel like you've got an experienced coder watching your back.

+## CSS

+We use [PostCSS][] for CSS, largely because we don't need the full firepower of a more heavyweight tool like Sass or Less, and because neither of those tools do vendor prefixing (to support older browsers).

+Currently we use [autoprefixer][] for vendor prefixing and [precss][] for variables, mixins, conditionals, and a few other features.

 ## Tests

 The test suite can be run on the development server at